marianafpereira/DevOps-23-24-JPE-1231845/README.md

 #### 4. # V1.2.0, V1.2.1 and ca1-part1

-In this part of the project, we are extending the functionality of the Employee Management System by adding new fields to the Employee entity and creating unit tests to ensure the correct functionality of these new fields.
+In this part of the project, we are extending the functionality of the Employee Management System by adding a new field to the Employee entity and creating unit tests to ensure the correct functionality of this new field.
 Here's a detailed explanation of each step:
 1. Open the project in your preferred IDE, ensuring that Maven is loaded and all permissions are granted to the project.
 This is necessary for the successful compilation and execution of the project.
-2. Add the new fields to the Employee entity as specified in the GitHub issue.
-In this case, the jobYears field is added.
-This field represents the number of years an employee has been in their current job.
+2. Add the new field to the Employee entity as specified in the GitHub issue.
+In this case, the email field is added.
+This field represents the email of an employee.
 This is done by modifying the Employee.java file in the src/main/java/com/greglturnquist/payroll directory.
-3. Create unit tests for the new jobYears field.
+3. Create unit tests for the new email field.
 This is done by adding new test methods to the EmployeeTest.java file in the src/test/java/com/greglturnquist/payroll directory.
-These tests ensure that the jobYears field is functioning as expected.
+These tests ensure that the email field is functioning as expected.
-4. Commit the changes to the local Git repository using the git commit -m "[Feature] #IssueNumber Added jobYears field and unit tests" command.
+4. Commit the changes to the local Git repository using the git commit -m "[Feature] #IssueNumber Added email field and unit tests" command.
 This command creates a new commit with a message indicating what changes were made.
 The #IssueNumber in the commit message links the commit to the corresponding GitHub issue.
 5. Push the changes to the remote Git repository using the git push origin master command.
 This command pushes the commits to the master branch of the remote repository.
-6. Create a new tag named v1.2.0 using the git tag v1.2.0 command.
-This command creates a new tag that marks the point in the repository's history where the jobYears field was added.
+6. Create a new tag named v1.3.0 using the git tag v1.3.0 command.
+This command creates a new tag that marks the point in the repository's history where the email field was added.
-7. Push the v1.2.0 tag to the remote Git repository using the git push origin v1.2.0 command.
-This command pushes the v1.2.0 tag to the remote repository.
-8. Add the jobTitle field to the Employee entity and create unit tests for this field.
-This is similar to the process of adding the jobYears field.
-9. Commit the changes, associate the commit with the corresponding GitHub issue, and push the changes to the remote repository.
-This is similar to the process of committing and pushing the changes for the jobYears field.
-10. Create a new tag named v1.2.1 and push this tag to the remote repository.
-This is similar to the process of creating and pushing the v1.2.0 tag.
-11. Create a new tag named ca1-part1 using the git tag ca1-part1 command.
-This command creates a new tag that marks the end of the first part of the assignment.
-12. Push the ca1-part1 tag to the remote Git repository using the git push origin ca1-part1 command.
-This command pushes the ca1-part1 tag to the remote repository.

-These steps extend the functionality of the Employee Management System by adding new fields to the Employee entity and creating unit tests for these new fields.
-They also demonstrate the use of Git for version control, including committing changes, pushing commits to a remote repository, and creating and pushing tags
+These steps extend the functionality of the Employee Management System by adding a new field to the Employee entity and creating unit tests for this new field.
+They also demonstrate the use of Git for version control, including committing changes, pushing commits to a remote repository, and creating and pushing tags.

-#### Steps:
+##### Steps:
 1. Open the project and make sure you load maven and grand all permitions to the project
 2. Then add the fields that are asked in the issue 2 in this case the jobYears and make unit tests for that code [example image](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki/Project-Images#step-29)